 Alto is a somewhat small town located in the state of Michigan.
 With a population of 12,443 people and two constituent neighborhoods, Alto is the 95th largest community in Michigan.

 Alto real estate is some of the most expensive in Michigan, although Alto house values don't compare to the most expensive real estate in the U.S.

 Alto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Alto is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Alto who work in office and administrative support (16.02%), management occupations (11.57%), and sales jobs (10.10%).
+Overall, Alto is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Alto who work in management occupations (13.26%), healthcare (10.80%), and sales jobs (10.22%).

-The per capita income in Alto in 2010 was $29,230, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $116,920 for a family of four.
-However, Alto contains both very wealthy and poor people as well.
+The per capita income in Alto in 2018 was $42,160, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $168,640 for a family of four.

 The people who call Alto home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Alto residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Alto include Dutch, Irish, English, and Polish.
+The greatest number of Alto residents report their race to be White, followed by Asian.
+Important ancestries of people in Alto include German, Dutch, Irish, English, and Polish.

 The most common language spoken in Alto is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Italian and Spanish.